-Obtaining central venous access is of importance in administering a large volume of fluids, monitoring the fluid balance, and in patients in whom peripheral venous access is difficult to obtain and mainatain (as in peripheral edema and pediatric patients).
+Obtaining central venous access is important in administering a large volume of fluids, monitoring the fluid balance, and in patients in whom peripheral venous access is difficult to obtain and maintain (as in peripheral edema and pediatric patients).
 If an ultrasound machine is not immediately available and central venous access via the right jugular vein is required, a simple three-finger technique for insertion of a central venous access line into the vein has proven to be a reliable method for accomplishing this task.
-This technique works well no matter the body habitus of the patient or whether the patient can or cannot rotate their head over to their left side.
+This technique works well no matter the patient's body habitus or whether the patient can or cannot rotate their head over to their left side.
 In essence, the practitioner creates the landmarks required for the successful insertion of a central venous catheter by properly positioning their left three fingers on the patient's neck.
-The complication rate is no higher than other methods commonly used and might be equal that of using ultrasound for placement.
+The complication rate is no higher than other methods commonly used and might be equal to using ultrasound for placement.

 When looking at the anatomy, emphasize the need to roll off the trachea.
 Keep the fingers in contact with the trachea.
-The goal is to get the medial head of the sternocleidomastoid muscle to bunch up as much as possible by applying pressure posteriorly with the fingertips versus the fingertips laterally.
-If the finder needle is inserted and no blood obtained, one can very slightly redirect the needle more medially without crossing the middle of the muscle.
-Once the internal jugular vein has been entered by the finder needle, place the larger, introducer needle directly over the finder needle and insert it at the same angle as the finder needle.
+The goal is to get the sternocleidomastoid muscle's medial head to bunch up as much as possible by applying pressure posteriorly with the fingertips versus the fingertips laterally.
+If the finder needle is inserted and no blood is obtained, one can very slightly redirect the needle more medially without crossing the middle of the muscle.
+Once the finder needle enters the internal jugular vein, place the larger introducer needle directly over the finder needle and insert it at the same angle as the finder needle.

 Central line catheter insertion indications include emergent and non-emergent reasons.
 Emergent indications include transvenous pacemaker placement, measurement of right atrial central venous filling pressures or pulmonary capillary wedge pressures, measurement of cardiac output, large volume fluid administration, administration of specific medications such as inotropic medications, cardiac catheterization, emergency or temporary hemodialysis, vascular access in the unstable patient when peripheral intravenous access is not easily attainable, and/or delivery of large volume of fluids.